Credits

 "Tokyo Ondo" isn't just a minyo track as, much to my surprise when doing my research, it is used as a fight song for two Tokyo-based sports teams: the baseball team Tokyo Yakult Swallows, and FC Tokyo from the J-League (football/soccer).
 Never thought I'd see such a combination: sports and minyo.
 The fight song version has a quicker pace and definitely has a more rah-rah spirit to it than usual.

 Here's Masako Mori (森昌子) in a cool kimono-dress hybrid cheering on the Yakult Swallows at one of their games.
 Hikawa had done something similar too recently.
-(J-Canuck: Unfortunately, that video has been taken down, but here's another one that sounds as if she were at the game.)
+(J-Canuck: Unfortunately, that video has been taken down.)

 Since I've been saying that "Tokyo Ondo" is the backup tune for a Bon dance, here is how the dance goes to wrap things up.